 Acupuncture for anxiety and depression

 Acupuncture, on the other hand, has no long-term risks associated with it and has been shown, in a range of studies, to be safe.
-Acupuncture has also been shown to be at least as, if not more, beneficial than conventional drug treatments for anxiety and depression.
+Acupuncture has also been shown to be effective for anxiety and depression.
 The World Health Organisation recommends acupuncture for depression and the more up to date, comprehensive review of acupuncture, from The Acupuncture Evidence Project recommends acupuncture for anxiety.

-A recent systematic review for anxiety stated, ‘that acupuncture was an effective alternative therapy for generalized anxiety.’
+A systematic review for anxiety stated, ‘that acupuncture was an effective alternative therapy for generalized anxiety’ (Rui et al. 2016).
 It also noted acupuncture was as effective as drugs and safe.
-In the largest ever study conducted into acupuncture, The York study, acupuncture was found to be more effective than drugs, safe and cost-effective for depression.
+In the largest ever study conducted into acupuncture, The York study, acupuncture was found to clinically effective, safe and cost-effective for depression.

 There are also preliminary positive findings for treating chronic anxiety associated with post-traumatic stress disorder, substance misuse, eating disorders, hyperventilation, asthma, insomnia, post-stroke, musculo-skeletal pain and various other conditions where anxiety has been measured as a secondary rather than primary outcome.